There are over 25,000 species of orchids. So they’re a diverse group! In fact they’re one of the largest families of flowering plants on earth.

 Care Tips

-Light: Moderate light is best, with protection from harsh, direct sunlight.
+Light: Moderate light is best.
+Make sure you set up some protection from harsh, direct sunlight though.

 Watering: Keep the potting medium moist at all times.
-These orchids dislike drying out.
+They do not it like to dry out.

-Humidity: High humidity, around 70-80%, is crucial for these orchids to thrive.
+Humidity: High humidity, around 70-80%, is key to get them to grow well.

 Ludisia (Jewel Orchid)

-Unlike other orchids, Ludisia, commonly known as the Jewel Orchid, is grown more for its stunning foliage than its flowers.
-The leaves are dark with striking, contrasting veins, making this plant a beautiful addition to any indoor plant collection.
+Unlike other orchids, Ludisia, commonly known as the Jewel Orchid, is grown more for its foliage and leaves than its flowers.
+Those leaves are dark with distinct veins and will be a real showstopper in your home.

 Care Tips

-Light: Low to moderate light is sufficient, making it perfect for darker rooms.
+Light: Low to moderate light is good enough.
+So works well for darker rooms.

-Watering: Water regularly but ensure the potting medium drains well to prevent root rot.
+Watering: Water regularly but make sure the potting medium drains well so you don’t get root rot.

 Temperature: They prefer warm, humid environments but can adapt to average indoor conditions.